Dras: Culture

 Many inhabitants of Dras cultivate primary crops like barley.
 The locals also raise livestock like cattle and ponies.

 Common foods in the diet of the people include potatoes, barley, lamb, mutton and drinks like tea.
 Polo is a very popular pastime in Dras.

 Tourism

 Dras has been developed as a tourist destination since 1999, following the Kargil War, when visitors came to see the war zone.
 The 130-km road connecting the Gurez Valley to Mushkoh Valley in Kargil’s Drass Sector, connected by Kaobal Gali (4,166.9 metres, between Abdullum and Batokul), the highest pass in Gurez, is now open for tourists, offering a glimpse into the historic landscape of the Kargil War.
 These areas, once battlegrounds, hold significant importance in the Kargil conflict.
 The Kargil War Memorial is 7 km from Dras.
-Dras is located on NH-1 Srinagar-Dras-Karil-Leh highway.
+Dras is located on NH-1 Srinagar-Dras-Kargil-Leh highway.

 In early 2025, high-speed public 4G/5G mobile and internet connectivity was made available by India.